Homological algebra of Nakayama algebras and 321-avoiding permutations: Introduction

 \section{Introduction}

 We assume all algebras are finite dimensional over a field $K$ and are given by a connected quiver and admissible relations.
-Nakayama algebras with a linear quiver and $n$ simple modules are in natural bijection to Dyck paths and Dyck paths are in natural bijection to 321-avoiding permutation via the Billey-Jockusch-Stanley bijection.
+Nakayama algebras with a linear quiver and $n$ simple modules are in natural bijection to Dyck paths and Dyck paths are in natural bijection to 321-avoiding permutations via the Billey-Jockusch-Stanley bijection.
 Thus to every 321-avoiding permutation $\pi$ we can associate a Nakayama algebra with a linear quiver that we denote by $A_{\pi}$.
-In \cite{IM}, it was shown that for the incidence algebra of a finite distributive lattice $L$, the number of indecomposable projective $A$-modules with injective dimension one is equal to the number of join-irreducible elements of $L$.
+In \cite{IM}, it was shown that for the incidence algebra of a finite distributive lattice $L$, the number of indecomposable projective $A$-modules with injective dimension one is equal to the number of join-irreducible elements of $L$ (we refer to Corollary \ref{injdimprojectives} for an explicit description of indecomposable projective modules with injective dimension one).
 Thus it is a natural question whether this number of indecomposable projective $A$-modules with injective dimension one also has a combinatorial interpretation for other finite dimensional algebras.
 An important statistic for 321-avoiding permutations is the number of fixed points, see for example \cite{HRS}.
 Our first main result gives a homological interpretation of fixed points of 321-avoiding permutations using Nakayama algebras and the number of indecomposable projective $A$-modules with injective dimension one. \begin{theorem} Let $A_{\pi}$ be a Nakayama algebra corresponding to the 321-avoiding permutation $\pi$.
-Then the number of indecomposable projective $A$-modules with injective dimension one is equal to the number of fixed points of $\pi$.
+Then the number of indecomposable projective $A$-modules with injective dimension one is equal to the number of fixed points of $\pi$. \end{theorem}